prahladyeri/prahladyeri.github.io/_posts/2016-12-29-how-to-create-google-drive-app-python-flask.md

                 s += "%s, %s<br>" % (file['name'],file['id'])
             return s

 We first check whether we have the drive access credentials for the user locally stored in a file.
-This is done by the `get_credentials()`{.highlighter-rouge} function that checks the local access token file credentials.json (not to be confused with client\_id.json we downloaded earlier which is for developer credentials).
+This is done by the `get_credentials()` function that checks the local access token file credentials.json (not to be confused with client\_id.json we downloaded earlier which is for developer credentials).
 Again, we are assuming a single user scenario here.
 If your drive app needs to authenticate with multiple users, you’ll have to store separate credentials.json for each logged-in user in the database, and access that through a session or something.

-Further, if credentials aren’t found locally or have expired, we direct them to `/oauth2callback`{.highlighter-rouge}, so google will authenticate them and send us the token for accessing the drive, post which, we will put that token into the local file, credentials.json and redirect the user back to this index site.
-Finally, if the credentials are valid, we call the `fetch()`{.highlighter-rouge} function that displays the list of all root folders in that user’s drive along with their IDs.
-Here is the code for `oauth2callback`{.highlighter-rouge}:
+Further, if credentials aren’t found locally or have expired, we direct them to `/oauth2callback`, so google will authenticate them and send us the token for accessing the drive, post which, we will put that token into the local file, credentials.json and redirect the user back to this index site.
+Finally, if the credentials are valid, we call the `fetch()` function that displays the list of all root folders in that user’s drive along with their IDs.
+Here is the code for `oauth2callback`:

     @app.route('/oauth2callback')
     def oauth2callback():